 Canadian Imperial Bank of Commerce is $80.45 per share (May 2013) and has an annual dividend yield of 4.67%.
 The P/E ratio is 10.28 and the value ratio is 2.15, which is slightly better than the Bank of Montreal VR. $0.94 a share is paid out quarterly and they increased their dividend from $0.92 early last year.

-The banks have always been considered a no-brainer investment.
+Banks have always been considered a no-brainer investment.

 However, this might not be the case any longer.
-The performance of bank equities are closely tied to the residential mortgage and consumer credit industry and recently the returns and profits have been lacklustre.
-Financial Post and Globe and Mail both recently had articles detailing the beginning of the end of safe investing with the Canadian banks.
+The performance of bank equities is closely tied to the residential mortgage and consumer credit industry and recently the returns and profits have been lacklustre.
+Financial Post and Globe and Mail both recently had articles detailing the beginning of the end of safe investing with Canadian banks.
 Because investors want to see dividend growth on a consistent basis, the Canadian banks have not been providing this very much and thus dividend growth has been stalled.

 BMO S&P/TSX Equal Weight Banks Index ETF (ZEB)

 This ETF has similar holdings and weighting to the six large banks in Canada.
 However, the management expense ratio for this exchange-traded fund is 0.62%.
 The current price (May 2013) is around $18.75 and the annual dividend payout is 3.44%.
 On a monthly basis, the payout is $0.056 per share.

 - Canadian Imperial Bank of Commerce 15.78%

 iShares Dow Jones Canadian Select Dividend Index Fund (XDV)